 3. iQi Mobile (base & case) – iPhone 5, 5C, 5S

 Receiving well over their funding goal on Indigogo, iQi Mobile’s the new guy on the block to keep an eye on.
 As of right now, for $65 you can pick up the 2014 iQi Mobile Charge Bundle.
 The iQi Mobile is a 0.5mm thick, card like cable that is compatible with almost any current model handheld iOS device with a lightning connector (iPhone 5, 5S, 5C and iPod Touch 5G).
 Also included is a limited edition, Koolpuck charger, available in 14 colors, and a clear iPhone 5 Soft Case.
 The iQi makes wireless charging ridiculously easy by plugging into your Lightning Connector and stealthily slipping under most soft cases to seamlessly transmit power from their Koolpuck (or any other Qi compatible charging pad) to the phone.
 The instillation looks nonsensically easy to install and unlike some of the above options on the list, can be easily removed for when you need to synch with your computer.
+For your other battery needs, take a look at the best D batteries currently on the market.

 4. Duracell (base & case) – iPhones4 and above, Galaxy S III